 RPACT® (R Programming for Adaptive Clinical Trials) was founded by Gernot Wassmer and Friedrich Pahlke in May 2017 as a company to offer programming, training, and consultancy in confirmatory adaptive designs using the R software.

-As our business model, for pharmaceutical companies and CROs, we offer chargeable consultancy services and training in adaptive designs.
+As our business model, for pharmaceutical companies and CROs, we offer chargeable consultancy services and training in adaptive design methodology, R programming and R package development.

 Gernot Wassmer, PhD